adityashrm21/exploratory_data_analysis/wrangling/joins_cheatsheet.md

 Inspiration: [Jenny Bryan's Cheatsheet](http://stat545.com/bit001_dplyr-cheatsheet.html).

 If you are initmidated by the name of joins on data frames or tables due to the confusion between many of them, you are not alone!
 I am compiling a cheatsheet here on a manually created dataset of my choice using Jenny's idea.
-I liked it so because it is so simple to understand once you understand it using the right amount of data.
-We want both the data frames to be as small as possible, while still retaining the expository value.
+I liked it a lot because it is so simple to understand once you play with it using the right amount of data.

 For our cheatsheet, we are going to work with `bands` data and `labels` (record label information) data.
 Let us create both the required tibbles.
+We want both the data frames to be as small as possible, while still retaining the expository value.

 ``` r
 bands <- tribble(